How to treat excise goods placed in a tax warehouse, supplied from a tax warehouse or removed from a tax warehouse for VAT purposes.

-- removed to a VAT-registered customer in another member state (whether the goods go to a tax warehouse or not)
+- removed to a VAT-registered customer in an EU member state (whether the goods go to a tax warehouse or not)

-- exported to a destination outside the EU
+- exported to a destination outside the UK and EU

-But, such supplies may be zero-rated as long as the conditions in [Notice 725 The single market] (for removals to other member states) or in Notice 703 VAT: Export of goods from the UK (for exports outside the EU) are met.
+But, such supplies may be zero-rated as long as the conditions in Notice 725 The single market (for removals to EU member states) or in Notice 703 VAT: Export of goods from the UK (for exports outside the EU) are met.

 5. Supplies of services in tax warehouses